A to Z of recycling - D

 You can place bambo floss in your home composting bin.
 Silk floss may be compostable in smaller quantities (or why not see if you can clean & re-use this type?)

 Nylon floss is a plastic type that currently cannot be recycled.
 You can dispose of it:

 in the non-recyclable container at any Suffolk Recycling Centre

 Offer CDs and DVDs to charity shops or through an online re-use network.
 Sell at a car boot sale, jumble sale or online market.
 You can also offer them to friends, neighbours, relatives or re-gift unwanted discs.

 You can also take old or unwanted gently used items to any Suffolk Recycling Centre and to put them in the orange re-use containers at site.
 These items can then be used to support local charities.
 (Check which items are accepted)

-You can recycle discs in their cases in the hard-palstic container at any Suffolk Recycling Centre and empty DVD and CD cases in the hard-plastic container at any Suffolk Recycling Centre.
+You can recycle discs in their cases in the media bank at any Suffolk Recycling Centre and empty DVD and CD cases in the hard-plastic container at any Suffolk Recycling Centre.

 Why not buy yourself a reusable coffee cup instead?
 There are lots of different styles and sizes on offer.